Hog Island sheep: History

 Hog Island was colonized in the 17th century.
-The sheep that colonists would have been using at the time would have been the contemporary English breeds, but Merinos were known to roam the barrier islands, taken there by Spanish ships that wrecked and let the sheep loose.
+The sheep that colonists would have been using at the time would have been the contemporary English breeds, but Merinos were known to roam the barrier islands, having swum ashore from Spanish ships that wrecked along the coast.
 The colonists would have used some combination of these sheep in their flocks.

 As an island, Hog Island had open space and lacked predators, therefore the colonists allowed their livestock to roam free, rounding them up only to mark them or to use them for meat or wool.
 In 1933 a hurricane destroyed most of the island; the inhabitants abandoned the settled areas and many sheep were left to fend for themselves, reverting to a feral state.
 The Nature Conservancy bought the island in the 1970s, rounded up the sheep, and removed them to prevent overgrazing.
 The breed is extremely rare today; with fewer than 200 registered animals it is listed as "critical" by The Livestock Conservancy.

 Research and conservation (after rediscovery)

 When the Nature Conservancy bought Hog Island, most of the sheep were bought by private owners.
 Some were taken to Blacksburg, where Virginia Tech researchers studied the sheep to determine why they were relatively free of parasites; the researchers concluded that the sheep had no special resistance to parasites but were simply isolated from them by their habitat.
-The sheep were then sent to institutions such as George Washington's birthplace, Mount Vernon, as well as Colonial Williamsburg and the National Colonial Farm at Piscataway Park for preservation and increasing public awareness of endangered livestock breeds.
+The sheep were then sent to institutions such as George Washington's birthplace, Mount Vernon, and the National Colonial Farm at Piscataway Park for preservation and increasing public awareness of endangered livestock breeds.
 The United States Department of Agriculture's National Animal Germplasm Program has collected semen samples from several of the sheep as part of a program that aims to preserve the genetic material of animals significant to American history.
 Because Hog Island sheep resemble the small, short-fleeced sheep that would have been raised in colonial farms for meat and wool, they (or a cross between them and Dorset sheep, a combination called "American Site sheep") are used in exhibits to recreate the look and feel of a historical farm.

 Because the Hog Island sheep population is so small, the preservation of the breed through a pure, inbred line would threaten the breed's health by an increased risk of pairing of "bad genes".
 Stillbirths and atypical-looking sheep have been reported by some breeders.
 In response, some breeders have crossed Hog Island sheep with other breeds, including Gulf Coast Native sheep, and then bred the offspring with pure Hog Island sheep, producing almost pure Hog Island sheep except for the addition of some genetic diversity.